NelsonNNN/SomeTales/README.md

 https://sometales-j5hb.onrender.com

-Was made possible under the guidline of Corey Shaufer on YouTube. www.youtube.com/@coreyms
+Was made possible under the guideline of Corey Shaufer on YouTube. www.youtube.com/@coreyms